rumialirome-ship-it/ABexch/README.md

     sudo mkdir -p /var/www/abexch.live

     # Navigate back to the project's root directory
-    cd /path/to/your/cloned/repo/abexch # Adjust path if you cloned elsewhere
+    cd .. # Assuming you are in /backend, this goes to the project root

     # Copy the built frontend files to the live site directory
     sudo cp index.html /var/www/abexch.live/